-Ensure participants are strong swimmers.
+Confirm swimming ability.
 Success on the water depends on comfort and ability in the water.
-Conduct a swimming test in advance.
-See Swimming Safety Activity Checkpoints for a sample or ask your outfitter for guidelines.
+Conducting a swimming test in advance is highly recommended.
+See Swimming Safety Activity Checkpoints for a sample or ask your instructor for guidelines.
+If a swimming test is not possible, presume all participants are non-swimmers.

-All rafters must wear a U.S. Coast Guard approved life jacket.
+All rafters must wear a U.S. Coast Guard-approved life jacket.
 Type III life jackets are recommended and should fit according to weight and height specifications.
 Inspect life jackets to ensure that they are in good condition and contain no tears.